SlowBubble/MidiChordSheet/dev.md

 ## P2

+- Generate tactics for solo-ing.
+  - Show the scale with annotations:
+    - chord tones/good target notes?
+    - new notes?
+    - will be obsolete notes?
 - Is this still an issue?
 Fix beat subdivision 1 delay in playing
 - Show 1 voice for the lead sheet view (add another view or debug view).
 - Display k, k-1, ....